mbernste/mbernste.github.io/_posts/2021-06-14-statistical_test_ml.md

 Before digging into these commonalities, I will provide a very brief (and not comprehensive) review of the binary classification task, hypothesis testing, and supervised machine learning.
 The language and mathematical notation I use will be a sort of hybrid between the language and notation traditionally used in statistics and machine learning.
 My goal is to highlight the similarities between the two approaches.

-Binary decision making with data
+Making binary decisions with data
 ----------

 The problem we're interested in addressing is the following: we're given data, $X$, describing some object or sample and we want to use $X$ in order to make some kind of binary decision between two choices $C_0$ or $C_1$.
 We'll use the variable $Y$ to denote the correct choice and thus, we are attempting to determine whether $Y = C_0$ or $Y = C_1$.